 -

-Remember that your first aid kit should be kept somewhere clean and accessible, and all products should be checked regularly (expiry dates, packaging condition, etc.) ✨
+Remember to keep your first aid kit in a clean, accessible place, and to regularly check all products (expiry dates, packaging condition, etc.) ✨

 OHLALA welcomes Smoon, a French brand of seamless period underwear designed to support riders every day.
 Comfort, freedom of movement, reliable protection in the saddle, and a detachable style you ...